nogo/mailgroup/README.md

 ## Features

+* IMAP account connection to read emails
 * Multi-accounting
-* IMAP Account connection to read emails
 * Access only for members of the mail group
-* Attachments are not forwarded
+* Attachments are not forwarded for security reasons
 * History save email in imap folder
 * Docker ready

-## FUNCTIONALLITY
+## FUNCTIONALITY

-1. A mail sender sends an email to the IMAP account.
+1. A member of the mailing list sends an email to the mailing list address.
+2. The application connects to the IMAP account reads the email.
+3. The mail get saved into a sqlite database.
+4. A copy of the mail now gets prepared for every member of the list.
-1. If the sender mail is on the mailing list, the mail gets into a queue and will be sent to each other member in the list.
+5. The application send with the mailing list address the copy of the mail to each member of the list.

-## SETUP